DigitalCommons/mykomap-monolith/docs/monorepo.md

   single dataset on the backend.
 We may want to unlink these so that 2 maps can share the same dataset with differnet config, or a map can show multiple datasets.
 This could be done in the future.
+- Allow back-end code to be imported into the front-end for map builds that don't need a separate back-end.